 - To encourage deep root growth, soak your garden a couple of times a week.
 This

 is far better than watering at short intervals and watering frequently.

 - Group plants and watering zones according to their water needs.
 For example place more native and drought tolerant plants in one specific watering zone.

 - Check your sprinkler system for leakage at least twice a year.

-- Delay planting a new lawn until the rainy season
+- Delay seeding a new lawn until a milder weather pattern approaches.

 - Try to plant a drought tolerant grasses. (ask your local home outlet store about best water saving grasses for your area.)